 In this component students will generate a personal starting point, taking the initiative, to venture out on their own but supported by their teacher.
 They will develop practical work based upon research from primary and contextual sources.
 They will experiment with new mediums and processes, develop their technical skills and refine their ideas as the work progresses.
 At each stage students will record their outcomes in a sketchbook or similar demonstrating the development of the initial idea.

 Component 2: Externally Set Assignment (exam) = 50% of marks

 This component commences on 1st Jan and represents the culmination of the AS course.
-The paper consists of one broad-based thematic starting point.
+The paper consists of several broad-based thematic starting points.
 The delivery of this component should be planned with appropriate guidance during the preparatory period, encouraging independence in the development of their ideas, intentions and responses.

 Students will then have a period of Sustained Focus = 10 hrs controlled assessment to produce their practical outcome.

 GCE A Level Qualification

 There are three different pathways that can be taken over the two years, tailored to students’ individual needs and requirements, which can be negotiated between the student and specialist teacher.

 Component 1: Personal Investigation (coursework) = 60% of marks